 Such delights coupled with a pricey wine list result in a hefty bill, so Momo needs to iron out the galling little niggles such as the shabby dark toilets and the occasionally inattentive service.

-The cuisine offers a North African inspired menu with a Mediterranean accent, a fusion of fresh local ingredients & spices to fashion more contemporary dishes.
+The cuisine offers a North African-inspired menu with a Mediterranean accent – a fusion of fresh local ingredients and spices to fashion more contemporary dishes.

-Sample mezze delicacies like courgette stuffed flowers with seafood, cheese briouats, king prawns K’Taiffe or fresh mechouia (Charcoal roasted peppers with tomato and garlic) and traditional Kofta Tagine, beautifully spiced minced lamb with charmoula sauce.
+Sample mezze delicacies like stuffed courgette flowers with seafood, cheese briouats, king prawns kataifi, fresh mechouia (charcoal roasted peppers with tomato and garlic) and traditional kofta tagine – beautifully spiced minced lamb with charmoula sauce.

-Off the Weekend Brunch Menu!
-Try the full Moroccan that definitely gives the full English a run for its money and the Momo burger is fast becoming the most popular item on the menu!
+Off the weekend brunch menu, try the full Moroccan that definitely gives the full English a run for its money.
+The Momo burger is fast becoming the most popular item on the menu.

 Average User Rating

 - 1 star:13